 The ice, too, was beginning to be wet.
-Two days of sledging through the first puddles had soaked Rupert and Alexei to the skin, and now it was raining or slushing
+Two days of sledging through the first puddles had soaked Rupert and Alexei to the skin, and now it thin, weak slightly confused was raining or slushing intermittently, with the sun breaking through a whitish-grey sky.
+What Rupert also wanted to do was to work out, secretly, a longitude so that he could know exactly where they were.

-1 Fat
+Fat